 and the Scarpa Vapor V

 felt the most comfortable.
-Laces like those found on the Quantum felt more comfortable and fared better on long crack climbs.
-Velcro buckles like those found on the Vapor V can press uncomfortably on some feet in cracks, and and the buckles have the potential to become damaged.
+Laces like those on the Quantum felt more comfortable and fared better on long crack climbs.
+Velcro buckles like those on the Vapor V can press uncomfortably on some feet in cracks, and and the buckles have the potential to become damaged.

 The Skwama (left) fairs much better in cracks that the Tarifa (right) due to its low volume toe box that allows it to fit in the thin cracks.

 The Best Buy Award winning La Sportiva Skwama

 is one of our favorite crack climbing shoes based on its perfect shape for fitting in all sizes of cracks.
 The thin layer of rubber on the top of this model also offered a little extra protection for our sore feet, and the single velcro closure remained out of the way while we jammed our feet into cracks hand sized and up.
 This shoe is ideal for Indian Creek or Zion, where the thin cracks on cutting edge free climbs are often too small to accept shoes like the famous La Sportiva TC Pro